Everything You Need to Know About Arizona Corporations:

 Sign up for a free account and use our online tools to start your Arizona corporation today.
 Includes Arizona incorporation and maintenance walkthrough and company document creation.
 All for free—just pay state fees.

 Skip the state fees!
 Get an Arizona corporation and the best of our services today.
 Includes EIN, business address & mail forwarding, hassle-free maintenance, Privacy by Default®, local Corporate Guides®, and everything you need to operate at full capacity.

 Pay in Full

-Includes Arizona corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Arizona corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Arizona

 To start a corporation in Arizona, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Arizona Corporation Commission.
 You can file this document online, by mail or in person.
 The articles cost $60 to file.
 Once filed with the state, this document formally creates your Arizona corporation.

 Per AZ Rev Stat § 10-501 (2020), every Arizona corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the AZCC Entity Search and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your Arizona Articles of Incorporation.
 Follow along with our filing instructions below: